Bachelor of Engineering (Civil Engineering)

 Singapore GCE ‘A’ Level, International Baccalaureate (IB) and NUS High School Diploma (NUSHS)

-Students with outstanding Singapore GCE ‘A’ Level, International Baccalaureate (IB) and NUS High School Diploma (NUSHS) results may be eligible for exemptions for up to 3 selected first year courses in Table 1 below.
+Students with outstanding Singapore GCE ‘A’ Level, International Baccalaureate (IB) and NUS High School Diploma (NUSHS) results may be eligible for exemptions for up to 3 selected first-year courses in the table below.

 GCE 'A' Level: Grade ‘A’ for a H2 subject relevant to the course to be exempted.